ZupIT/beagle-docs/content/en/Resources/Style/WEB.md

 ## Introduction

-It's possible to make two main kinds of stylization with Beagle for Web:
+It's possible to make two kinds of stylization with Beagle for Web:

 1.  **Adding style classes**
 2.  **JSON components style**

-Here, you will see a detailed explanation for each of these stylizations.
+Here, you will see a detailed explanation for each one of them.

 ## Adding style classes